devi4nt/mediaid-course-feed/README.md

-# Media Aid - Course Display Component
+# Media Aid - Course Feed

 ## Introduction

-A little component I setup for my friend Iann to assist with a website he has been building.
-The site in question needed display training course information sourced from a legacy back office system.
+A little component I setup for my friend Iann to assist with a website he's been building.
+The site in question needed display training course information which is sourced from a legacy back office system.

 ## Instructions

-Include the following code snippet in each page you want to display the availiable course list.
+The following code snippet can be included in any page you wish to display availiable course information.

 ### Default behaviour